Djokovic travelled across Europe before Australia trip, at odds with declaration

 These accounts of his travel history are at odds with a declaration submitted as part of immigration formalities for Djokovic's entry to Australia that stated he had not travelled in the 14 days prior to leaving for Australia.

-Giving false or misleading information in the form is an offence, carrying a maximum penalty of 12 months in prison, and a fine of up to 6,600 Australian dollars (USUS$4,730) and can lead to cancellation of the offender's visa.
+Giving false or misleading information in the form is an offence, carrying a maximum penalty of 12 months in prison, and a fine of up to A$6,600 (US$4,730) and can lead to cancellation of the offender's visa.

 Djokovic, the world number one in men's tennis, is in Australia to play in next week's Australian Open.
 The federal government cancelled his visa when he landed, on the grounds he has not had a COVID-19 vaccination and his medical exemption was not satisfactory.